AlexWorx/ALib-Class-Library/docs/pages/prepro.md

   - \ref ALIB_SIZEOF_LONGDOUBLE_WRITTEN<br>

   have to be provided as well.
-This is true for each symbol: If one of them is given explicitly to the compiler, all of the five have to be given.
+This is true for each symbol: If one of them is given explicitly to the compiler, all the five have to be given.
-  Otherwise an explicit error message will be given during compilation.
+  Otherwise, an explicit error message will be given during compilation.

 \def ALIB_INTGAP_TYPE
   The type of \alib{intGap_t}.
-  Usually, this symbol is deduced in \alibheader{lang/integers.hpp} depending on the compiler and platform
+  Usually, this symbol is deduced (in the internal header \alibheader{lang/integers.inl}) depending on the compiler and platform.
   @see If platform-dependent deduction fails, see documentation of \ref ALIB_SIZEOF_INTEGER for
-       information about providing compiler symbols.
+       information about providing compiler-symbols.

 \def ALIB_SIZEOF_INTGAP
   Contains the size of integral types \alib{intGap_t} and \alib{uintGap_t}.<br>
-  Usually, this symbol is deduced in \alibheader{lang/integers.hpp} depending on the compiler and platform.
+  Usually, this symbol is deduced (in the internal header \alibheader{lang/integers.inl}) depending on the compiler and platform.

   @see If platform-dependent deduction fails, see documentation of \ref ALIB_SIZEOF_INTEGER for
-       information about providing compiler symbols.
+       information about providing compiler-symbols.

 \def ALIB_SIZEOF_LONGDOUBLE_REPORTED
   Contains the size of <c>long double</c>.
 This is the value that <c>sizeof(long double)</c>
   returns.
 This size might be higher to what a copy operation of a value of the type might write.
-  Usually, this symbol is deduced in \alibheader{lang/integers.hpp} depending on the compiler and platform.
+  Usually, this symbol is deduced (in the internal header \alibheader{lang/integers.inl}) depending on the compiler and platform.

   @see If platform-dependent deduction fails, see documentation of \ref ALIB_SIZEOF_INTEGER for
-       information about providing compiler symbols.<br>
+       information about providing compiler-symbols.<br>

   @see Sibling symbol \ref ALIB_SIZEOF_LONGDOUBLE_WRITTEN.